This virgin Bloody Mary tastes just as good as the real deal! This drink is so full of flavor: spicy, savory, and salty: you won’t miss the alcohol.

 More mocktail recipes

 Looking for more zero proof cocktails to enjoy?
-Each of these mocktails are as tasty as the original drinks themselves.
+Each of these mocktail recipes are as tasty as the original drinks themselves.
 Make sure to try:

 - Virgin Margarita Tastes just as good as the real thing!
-This mocktail is tangy and lightly sweet, with a secret ingredient that takes it over the top.
+Tangy and lightly sweet.

 - Virgin Piña Colada Icy and perfectly flavored with pineapple and coconut: great for parties!